 The consulting actuary for the SERF prepared a baseline open group model of future funded ratios and annual contribution requirements for the SERF through Fiscal Year 2051.
-The modeling presented in Table 19 is based on the assumptions used for the actuarial valuation and actuarial methods of future annual employer contribution requirement figures as set out in the December 2019 actuarial valuation.
+The modeling presented in Table 19 is based on the assumptions used for the actuarial valuation and actuarial methods of future annual employer contribution requirement figures as set out in the December 2019 actuarial valuation, updated to incorporate the preliminary market value of assets as of June 30, 2020 as provided by the State Comptroller's Office in preparing the upcoming consolidated annual financial report for the State for Fiscal year 2020.
 The modeling does not represent a forecast, estimate or projection.
 The modeling does not reflect future factors or conditions that would cause the actual future experience of the SERF to diverge from the model.
 In particular, future actuarial valuations mandated by statute over the period of the modeling will result in recalculation of the annual employer contribution requirements for each biennial budget.
 No representation is made that future annual employer contribution requirements or funded ratios will conform to the modeling.